m4r35n357/ODE-Playground/README.md

 2nd to 10th order integrators, with visualization of the time stepping structure

+Examples:
+* Kerr Black Hole orbits (using a "pseudo-Hamiltonian" approach)
+* N-Body system
+* Mass-spring system
+* Central mass Newtonian system
-Examples; N-Body system, Mass-spring system, Newton orbits, plus an analysis example to illustrate the symplectic time-stepping sequence for each order of integration.
+* an analysis example to visualize the symplectic time-stepping sequence for each order of integration.

-The N-body example uses symplectic integration, but not dual numbers, because the differentiation is trivial in this case.
+(The N-body example uses symplectic integration, but not dual numbers, because the differentiation is trivial in this case.)

 No formal documentation yet, see the yad and c files for example usage.